wexample/python-filestate/README.md

-# filestates
+# filestate

-`filestates` is a Python package that allows you to manage the state of files and directories using YAML configuration files.
+`filestate` is a Python package that allows you to manage the state of files and directories using YAML configuration files.

 ## Features